SkygearIO/skygear-doc/content/plugin/plugin-at-cloudcode.md

 Skygear community provide a wide range of ready-to-use plugin, you can easily load the plugin by using git submodule.

-First, find some plugin you want to use on skygeario repos:
+First, find some plugin you want to use on skygeario repositories:

 https://github.com/SkygearIO/